-If you are looking for a healthy salad to make before you dive into the candy bowl this easy roasted acorn salad it perfect and easy.
-All you do is roast the acorn squash, the seeds, and a sweet potato then add some cranberries (and cheese if you like) and you have a delicious meal.
-You could add a little chicken too if you want some protein.
+If you are looking for an easy and health lunch or dinner this roasted acorn salad it perfect.
+You simply roast the acorn squash, the seeds, and a sweet potato then add some cranberries (and cheese if you like), drizzle with your favorite vinaigrette and voila you have a delicious meal.
+Add chicken for protein or for a larger meal.

 Roasted Acorn Squash Salad